DallanQ/terraforming_mars_ares_expedition/Manual.md

 **FOREST VP TOKENS** - Awarded when a forest is built.
 Worth 1 VP at the end of the game.
 There are 5 VP forest tokens in case you run out of 1's.

-> Image of a forest in the shape of a hexagon
+> Image of a forest in the shape of hexagon

 **PHASE TRACKING TOKENS** - Show which phases were selected by all players during the round.

-> Image of a field with a white one
+> Image of a card with a white one and a selected phase

 **OCEAN TILES** - During setup, place these on the board with the orange side faceup.
 When you flip an ocean over to the blue side, you will receive the benefit shown on that side.
 For example, if you flip the tile shown to the left, you gain 2 plants.
 Once an ocean tile is blue side up, it cannot be flipped over again.

-> Image of an ocean in the shape of a hexagon
+> Image of an ocean in a hexagon shape

 ## SETUP (page 8)